-The Concentration (Family Practice or Integrated Practice) must be declared by the time the student begins planning the advanced practicum.
-This usually occurs in early spring semester.
-Changes in concentrations must be discussed and approved by the advisor.
-There is a form to process when changing concentration (available in this handbook and on the website).
+The specialization (Clinical Practice or Leadership Practice) must be declared by the time the student begins planning the specialized practicum.
+Changes in specializations must be discussed and approved by the advisor.
+The students must submit a Change of Specialization workflow form for approval.

-Students may be able to change their status to or from full-time, two year, or part-time, three, or four year programs.
+Students may be able to change their status to or from full-time, two-year, or part-time: three, or four-year programs.
+Schedule an appointment with your advisor to discuss and draft a new course plan.
 Changing status requires consideration of: 1) the student's academic plan, 2) the availability of practicum placements, and 3) course availability and class size.
-This necessitates the approval of the faculty advisor, the practicum administrator at the site where the student intends to complete practicum, and the School's program administrator, utilizing the Request for MSW Change of Program Type form.
+After a new course plan is created with your advisor, submit a Request to Change Type of MSW Program via workflow (the revised course plan is required to be attached to the form) for approval.
+This necessitates the approval of the faculty advisor, the practicum administrator at the site where the student intends to complete practicum, and the MSW program director.